8ctrl/hello-world/README.md

 _. . . attempting to read file_ **:/about_me** . . .

-twenty .

-a student & coding newbie .
+eight is a twenty year old student & coding newbie .

+she is interested in learning about user experience research & programming languages .

+she likes reading in her free time and finding new future funk mixes to listen to .

+_. . . closing file_ **:/about_me** . . .

+this is eight signing off , for now .